Deligne-Lusztig duality on the stack of local systems

 goes over (conjecturally) to the chain of non-obvious inclusions

 where $\Dmod(\Bun_G)^\cusp$ is the DG category of \emph{cuspidal} D-modules on $\Bun_G$.

 \sssec{}

 Let us comment on the inclusions on the automorphic side.
 The third inclusion is the only tautological one.
 The first inclusion follows from \cite[Proposition 1.4.6]{CT}.
-The second inclusion appears to be nontrivial \footnote{The inclusion $\Dmod(\Bun_G)^\cusp \subseteq \Dmod(\Bun_G)^\temp$ is nontrivial either.}: it says that any $*$-extension is tempered.
-As mentioned before, the proof of this fact is in progress: the plan is to attack it with the methods of \cite{antitemp}.
-This is a place where an obvious fact on the spectral side, namely the inclusion $\QCoh(\LSGch)^\ss \subseteq \QCoh(\LSGch)$, informs us about something that is not evident on the automorphic side.
-For an instance of the inverse direction, the reader might look ahead at Theorem \ref{mainthm:St-fully faithful on CohN} and the remark following it.
+The second inclusion appears to be nontrivial: it says that any $*$-extension is tempered.
+While the present paper was undergoing the publication process, a proof of this fact has become available, see \cite{ramanujan}: it relies on some of the methods of \cite{antitemp}, but it required a different point of view on the notion of temperedness.

+\begin{rem} Note that in this case an obvious fact on the spectral side, namely the inclusion $\QCoh(\LSGch)^\ss \subseteq \QCoh(\LSGch)$, informed us about something that is not evident on the automorphic side (namely, the fact that any $*$-extension is tempered).
+For an instance of the inverse direction, the reader might look ahead at Theorem \ref{mainthm:St-fully faithful on CohN} and the remark following it. \end{rem}

 \ssec{Quasi-coherent sheaves on semisimple local systems} Let us finally give the definition of $\QCoh(\LS_G)^\ss$ and state our main results about it.
 (Since there is no Langlands duality in this section, we change $\Gch$ with $G$.)
 We actually have two definitions: the official one, given next, and the alternative characterization provided by Theorem \ref{mainthm:principal monoidal ideal}.